SSWConsulting/SSW.Rules.Content/rules/do-you-do-exploratory-testing/rule.md

 Capture screenshots (and even videos), annotate them and submit bugs into Azure DevOps as you explore your web app - all directly from the Chrome browser (Edge and Firefox are also supported).

-Test on any platform (Windows, Mac or Linux), on different devices - without the need for predefined test cases or test steps.
+Test on any platform (Windows, Mac or Linux), on different devices - without the need for pre-defined test cases or test steps.

 <!--endintro-->